grocerycrud/documentation/2.x/api/callback-after-upload.md

 ---
 id: callback-after-upload
 title: callbackAfterUpload
-description:
+description: The callback that will be triggered right after the upload.
 permalink: docs/callback-after-upload
-previous: callback-after-update
+previous: unset-clone-fields
-next: callback-before-delete
+next: callback-before-upload
 ---

 # callbackAfterUpload

 <pre><code class="language-php">callbackAfterUpload(callable $callback)</code></pre>
 The callback that will be triggered right after the upload.